Luis Sojo: Skills

 Not classically athletic, he was a natural shortstop in the minors, but took on an expanded role in emergency situations, initially and most commonly as a second baseman, and eventually as a third baseman, first baseman and left fielder as well.

-Sojo had limited power and did not draw many walks, but he was a good contact hitter, especially for someone who made a habit of falling behind in the count during his minor league tenure.
+Sojo had limited power and did not draw many walks, however he could hit for contact well, especially for someone who as a minor leaguer made a habit of falling behind in the count.
 He did show an ability to put the ball in play with a low strikeout rate (one for 13 at-bats).
-Some of his great contributions came when going to the opposite field in hit and run situations and with infield hits.
+Some of his larger contributions came when going to the opposite field in hit and run situations and with infield hits.
 An avid bunter, he led the league in sacrificial hits in 1991 (19).
-Though not a threat as a base stealer, he was a competent base runner.
+Though he was not a threat as a base stealer and was a competent base runner.
 In the field, Sojo had a good range and a good arm, showing quick hands and slick moves.